 The HYPOPRESSIVE® technique is a revolutionary and global approach to Core Health that combines a unique breathing technique with varying postures.
 Though practiced worldwide, it is just now beginning to receive recognition in North America for its wide range of benefits versus traditional Core and Pelvic Floor fitness, rehabilitative and maintenance programs.
 While initially developed as a non-surgical treatment for women with pelvic floor health issues, the HYPOPRESSIVE technique has evolved and broadened into a complete Core training program that benefits all ages and lifestyles.

-Health professionals and personal trainers seeking to further their education in a ground-breaking and effective low-pressure means for the training and recovery of the core and pelvic floor can take one of the certification courses offered by HYPOPRESSIVES Canada.
-As authorized Canadian affiliate for IIHPT/Low Pressure Fitness, we offer three 15 hour courses to those qualified as professionals in the following fields: Physiotherapy, Personal Training, Chiropractic, Pilates, Yoga, Doula, Midwife.
+Health professionals and personal trainers seeking to further their education in a ground-breaking and effective low-pressure means for the training and recovery of the core and pelvic floor can take one of the certification courses offered by HYPOPRESSIVES Canada®.
+We offer three 15 hour courses to those qualified as professionals in the following fields: Physiotherapy, Personal Training, Chiropractic, Pilates, Yoga, Doula, Midwife.

 - Hypopressive® concept